PhantomCS777/COP290-Assignment-2-Subtask2/README.md

 - wasd/arrow keys for movement
 - space bar/ left click to attack with either wepaon
 - press 1 to switch to glove and press 2 to switch to gun
+- press esc for pausing the game
+- load game and new game

 ## Running the game
 Start virtual environment and then run the `main.py`